 In the past, you were more likely to find a dual-clutch transmission in a racing car than anywhere else.
 These days, you can probably find it just by visiting your nearest car dealership.
 But what exactly is it?

 To put it simply, a DCT gearbox combines a manual and automatic transmission, offering the convenience of a computerised shifting system with all the fun and economy of a manual system (along with some other pretty great benefits).

 How Do Dual Clutch Transmission Cars Work?

-A DCT transmission closely resembles a manual transmission but uses two clutches to synchronise gear changes instead of one.
+A dual-clutch transmission closely resembles a manual transmission but uses two clutches to synchronise gear changes instead of one.
 Each clutch operates a different set of gears – one controls the even-numbered gears while the other controls the odd-numbered gears.
-Clutches can be either wet – where they are immersed in oil for better heat resistance – or dry.
+Clutches can be wet, immersed in oil for better heat resistance, or dry.

 The clutches share the same space but are actually two separate control shafts, one inside of the other.
 This allows them to move together but act upon different gears, offering smoother transition, greater fuel efficiency, and higher speeds compared to manuals.

 So, it’s just a fancy manual transmission?
 Not quite!
-There’s one key difference: dual clutch transmissions are operated through built-in computer systems, which means that drivers don’t have to continually press on the clutch and change gears.
-Although, if you enjoy the process, a DCT transmission still allows you to manually change gears when desired.
+One key difference is that dual-clutch transmissions are operated through built-in computer systems, which means that drivers don’t have to press on the clutch and continually change gears.
+Although, if you enjoy the process, a dual-clutch transmission still allows you to manually change gears when desired.

 How Does DCT Compare Against Other Transmissions?

-What is it that makes dual clutch transmissions stand out from the crowd?
-You might be surprised to know that the differences run pretty deep – despite some surface similarities, the dual clutch system’s unique design is robust enough to remain popular even when compared to more common systems such as manuals and automatics.
-Here’s how dual clutch measures up to other popular car transmission types.
+What is it that makes dual-clutch transmissions stand out from the crowd?
+You might be surprised to know that the differences run pretty deep.
+Despite some surface similarities, the dual-clutch system’s unique design is robust enough to remain popular even compared to more common systems such as manuals and automatics.

 DCT vs. Automatic Transmission